 Application: Developed for ALL GM trucks that call for ATF or Auto Trak II for the fluid fill.
 May also be used in Chrysler, Dodge, Ram, and Ford trucks.

-Models: GM 2500HD 3500HD Silverado & Sierra Trucks
+Models: GM 1500, 2500HD 3500HD Silverado & Sierra Trucks

 Engines: 6.6L V8 Duramax diesel engines (LB7, LLY, LBZ, LMM, LML, L5P)

-Years: 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020
+Years: 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024

 Trust The Duramax and Allison Experts

-For almost 2 decades, the Merchant Automotive team has been the authority in Duramax and Allison trucks.
+For over 2 decades, the Merchant Automotive team has been the authority in Duramax and Allison trucks.
 Our absolute expertise, in-house engineering team, and unique specialization allow us to offer products like our Merchant Automotive Performance Transfer Case Fluid that go above and beyond factory requirements for our valued customers.
 We could just settle for what everyone else recommends or recommend factory spec but that’s not what we do.
 Our commitment to innovation and our commitment to our customers ensure that our products will keep your truck on the road for the long haul.
 This is what we do!